 Most of the time, when a predictive model is developed, it is close-tested time and again to prove its success.
 However, the success gained during testing is not necessarily mirrored when the model is scaled and applied on real projects.
 Most organisations struggle in creating scalable systems that are capable of providing a multi-dimensional application of big data systems & applications.

 The role of predictive analytics is to deliver information and give the right insights.
-But, without the right follow action, these insights are useless.
+But, without the right follow up action, these insights are useless.
 Organisations fall short without the right follow-up actions.
 For the true success of predictive analytics, you need intelligent workflows put in place.
 This means, either setting the protocols for the next step or setting up the trigger for the next process.

-It is therefore, organizations must ensure that the right data is collected, that the models are complete and accurate and that the models are used at the right time and place.
+Organizations must ensure that the right data is collected, that the models are complete and accurate and that the models are used at the right time and place.

 The Future of Predictive Analytics

 Once upon a time, oil was considered to be the world’s most valuable resource.
 Today, of course, data has emerged as the new oil.
 The key to unleashing the potential of data, however, much like oil, lies in refining it into actionable business insights.
 The fact, however, remains that predictive analysis is still in the early stages of its adoption cycle.
 With the cost and technology barriers to its adoption, however, significantly reducing, its adoption will only increase in times to come.
 In fact, accurate and timely business intelligence will be the biggest differentiator of successful businesses.
-Going forward, in fact, predictive analytics will further evolve into the prescriptive analysis, whereby marketers not just determine what will happen but also how they can make a certain outcome happen.
+Going forward, in fact, predictive analytics will further evolve into prescriptive analysis, whereby marketers not just determine what will happen but also how they can make a certain outcome happen